jvikraman/react-apollo-graphql-ref/README.md

 # ⚡ Using GraphQL with React

-## Quick notes on how to use graphql data in react.
+## Quick notes on how to use GraphQL data in react.

-### 📌 Graphql endpoint and server options
+### 📌 GraphQL endpoint and server options

 First and foremost, to use graphql data in react, we need a graphql endpoint.
-We can use any of the free online enpoints like [SWAPI](https://swapi.graph.cool/) or spin-up our own local endpoint using \``apollo server`\`
+We can use any of the free online enpoints like [SWAPI](https://swapi.graph.cool/) or spin-up our own local endpoint using `apollo server`

-Check this [repo](https://github.com/jvikraman/apollo-server-ref) for a quick reference on setting up a local apollo server for our graphql needs.
+Check this [repo](https://github.com/jvikraman/apollo-server-ref) for a quick reference on how to setup a local apollo server for our graphql needs.

 ---

-## 📌 Graphql client options
+## 📌 GraphQL client options

 ### ✨ Basic client